 IBM (IBM) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the technology and consulting company had gained 1.97% over the past month, outpacing the Computer and Technology sector's gain of 0.53% and the S&P 500's gain of 1.44% in that time.
+Coming into today, shares of the technology and consulting company had gained 2.6% in the past month.
+In that same time, the Computer and Technology sector gained 4.19%, while the S&P 500 gained 3.86%.

-IBM will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.77, down 62.42% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $20.48 billion, down 5.95% from the year-ago period.
+Investors will be hoping for strength from IBM as it approaches its next earnings release.
+In that report, analysts expect IBM to post earnings of $1.77 per share.
+This would mark a year-over-year decline of 62.42%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $20.48 billion, down 5.95% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for IBM.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.46% lower within the past month.
-IBM is currently sporting a Zacks Rank of #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.46% lower.
+IBM currently has a Zacks Rank of #4 (Sell).

-Looking at its valuation, IBM is holding a Forward P/E ratio of 11.23.
-This valuation marks a discount compared to its industry's average Forward P/E of 36.69.
+Investors should also note IBM's current valuation metrics, including its Forward P/E ratio of 11.23.
+Its industry sports an average Forward P/E of 40.56, so we one might conclude that IBM is trading at a discount comparatively.

 The Computer - Integrated Systems industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 227, which puts it in the bottom 11% of all 250+ industries.
+This group has a Zacks Industry Rank of 209, putting it in the bottom 19% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.